Example of Creating an Index Trading Journal and Defining its Purpose

 Summary

-Your Stock Index journal is gold.
-It contains a wealth of info that will play a vital role in your success as a Indices trader.
+Your Stock Index journal is very valuable.
+It has lots of details that will be very important for your success as an Indices trader.

 We strongly urge that you use it for at least one month.
 If it hasn't helped to improve your profits in 30 days, then feel free to stop.